FSA Money Left Over?

 - The IRS does not allow stockpiling to use up your FSA funds, so don’t buy too many of any item.

 - Some potentially eligible items and services, such as vitamins and supplements or weight loss programs, are only reimbursable with a doctor’s note recommending the item or service to treat a specific medical condition, so make sure you have that in hand before you purchase.

-- To be reimbursed, expenses must be incurred while you are an eligible participant during the plan year.
+- Expenses must be incurred while you are an eligible participant during the plan year.